First Men in the Moon (1964 film): Director

 This was the third collaboration between producer Charles Schneer and director Nathan Juran.
 Schneer said Juran "was an excellent man for what he did, but he wasn't an actor's director.
 Many of our actors were used to more help from a director than he gave them.
 They felt a little adrift when they were expected to get on with their work without any great directorial assist.
 Jerry wasn't very patient with actors.
 He couldn't tolerate actors who wanted to know what their character's motivation was.
 He wanted to get on with the job he was hired to do".

 Casting

 Schneer cast Judd from his performance in The Day the Earth Caught Fire (1961).
 Edward Judd was under contract to Columbia Pictures.
 "I had never done anything like that at the time, so I thought it would be fun", Judd said.
 "Since Lionel was already a great chum of mine, I knew we would have laughs on the set".

 Martha Hyer's character was not in the original drafts of the scripts but was introduced later.

+Some of the Selenite characters were played by children.